weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

       # the username.
 The username will be passed to the authorization module.
       AUTHENTICATION_OIDC_USERNAME_CLAIM: 'email'

-      # groups_claim (optional) tells weaviate which claim to use for extracting
-      # the groups.
-Groups must be an array of string.
-If groups_claim is not set
-      # weaviate will not try to extract groups and pass an empty array to the
-      # authorization module.
-      # NOTE: Groups are not yet implemented in Weaviate's authorization module.
-Please do not use groups option for now.
-      # AUTHENTICATION_OIDC_GROUPS_CLAIM: 'groups'

       # skip_client_id_check (optional, defaults to false) skips the client_id
       # validation in the audience claim as outlined in the section above.
       # Not recommended to set this option as it reduces security, only set this